 The San Francisco General Plan sets forth the comprehensive long-term land use policy for the City and County of San Francisco.
 The general plan consists of 10 issue-oriented plan elements: air quality; arts; commerce and industry; community facilities; community safety; environmental protection; housing; recreation and open space; transportation; and urban design.
 All land use documents, such as the Planning Code, area-specific plans, and redevelopment plans, must be consistent with the General Plan.
 The Planning Commission recommends amendments to the General Plan to the Board of Supervisors for approval.
-This approval changes the General Plan's status from an advisory to a mandatory document and underscores the importance of establishing consistency with the General Plan before approval actions by the Board of Supervisors.
-The Plan elements relevant to the proposed project include:
+This approval changes the General Plan's status from an advisory to a mandatory document and underscores the importance of establishing consistency with the General Plan before approval actions by the Board of Supervisors.20 Plan elements relevant to the proposed project include:

-- 1 Air Quality Element: Promotes clean air planning through objectives and policies that ensure compliance with air quality regulations. - 2 Urban Design Element: Concerns the physical character and order of San Francisco, and the relationship between people and their environment, including preservation of landmarks. - 3 Environmental Protection Element: Addresses the impact of urbanization on the natural environment.
+- 1 Air Quality Element: Promotes clean air planning through objectives and policies that ensure compliance with air quality regulations. - 2 Urban Design Element: Concerns the physical character and order of San Francisco, and the relationship between people and their environment, including preservation of landmarks. - 3 Environmental Protection Element: Addresses the impact of urbanization on the natural environment. - 4 Community Facilities Element: Broadly addresses the provision of various community facilities and services, including fire facilities and protection services.